sequence-dev/sequence/README.rst

 -----------

 The output file of *Sequence* is a netcdf-formatted file that records the generated stratigraphy.
-Output parameters is controlled through the *output* section of the parameter file.
+Output parameters are controlled through the *output* section of the parameter file.

 Examples